urbanopt/urbanopt.github.io/reopt/reopt_post_processing.md

 In particular, you will want to make sure that the `urdb_label` in the assumptions file maps to a suitable utility rate _label_ from the [URDB](https://openei.org/apps/IURDB/).
 The _label_ is the last term of the URL of a utility rate detail page (i.e. the _label_ for the rate at [https://openei.org/apps/IURDB/rate/view/5b0d83af5457a3f276733305](https://openei.org/apps/IURDB/rate/view/5b0d83af5457a3f276733305) is 5b0d83af5457a3f276733305).

-Also note that the `reopt/multiPV_assumptions.json` file contains an array of PV inputs to allow for the optimization of multiple PV systems at once.
+Also note that the example `reopt/multiPV_assumptions.json` file contains an array of PV inputs to allow for the optimization of multiple PV systems at once.

 ### Mapping REopt Lite Assumption Files to Features